Collaboration Equilibrium in Federated Learning: Collaboration Equilibrium

-From Proposition \ref{prop:embed-pt}, the loss vectors achieved by the PF of a sub-coalition are embedded in the loss vectors of the original coalition, such as the loss curve of $P(\left\{ l_{1}, l_{2} \right\})$ is in the loss plane of $P(\left\{ l_{1}, l_{2}, l_{3} \right\})$ shown in Figure~\ref{fig:spo} (a) and (b).
+\end{proposition} From Proposition \ref{prop:embed-pt}, the loss vectors achieved by the PF of a sub-coalition are embedded in the loss vectors of the full coalition, such as the loss curve of $P(\left\{ l_{1}, l_{2} \right\})$ is in the loss plane of $P(\left\{ l_{1}, l_{2}, l_{3} \right\})$ shown in Figure~\ref{fig:spo} (a) and (b). \paragraph{Explanation of SPO from a geometric point of view} \cui{ Intuitively, if the best model $M^{*}(I^{i})$ searched on the PF of all clients $P(\bm{I})$ belongs to the PF of a sub coalition $P(C)$ simultaneously, i.e.,